Sivan22/otzaria/README.md

 <!-- LICENSE -->
 ## License

-The code is currently Unlicensed.
-It may change in the future, but it will always remain open-sourced.
+The code is totally open-sourced under the [Unlicense](https://unlicense.org/) license.

 The texts have different open licenses.
 You may check Sefaria's site for more info on that.